GemeenteUtrecht/zaakafhandelcomponent/backend/doc/config/services.rst

 ========

 The ZAC reads data from the external APIs.
 These APIs need to be configured.
-Some of the data is for performance reasons copied into a read-only elasticsearch database.
+For performance some of the data is copied into a read-only elasticsearch database.

 Most API's are added as services under **ZGW_Consumers > Services** in the admin